6G Networks: Characterisation of human-to-machine (H2M) traffic

 Collaborators: Prof Martin Maier (Institut National de la Recherche Scientifique (INRS)), Canada Dr Sourav Mondal (Trinity College Dublin) Dr Lihua Ruan (Chinese University of Hong Kong)

 Keywords: human-to-machine (H2M) communication networks; low-latency communication networks; Tactile Internet; traffic characterisation

 Disciplines: Electrical & Electronic Engineering

-Future real-time and remotely-controlled human-to-machine (H2M) applications such as teleoperation and telemedicine will need to be supported by communication infrastructures that incur very low and stringent end-to-end communication latency of approximately 1 to 10 ms. Addressing this latency challenge through novel AI-assisted resource allocation strategies necessitates a deep understanding of H2M traffic.
+Future 6G networks, which harness real-time and remotely-controlled human-to-machine (H2M) applications such as extended reality and the Internet of Senses, will need to be supported by communication infrastructures that incur very low and stringent end-to-end communication latency of approximately 1 to 10 ms. Addressing this latency challenge through novel AI-assisted resource allocation strategies necessitates a deep understanding of H2M traffic.
 The main challenge has been the scarcity of real H2M traffic traces, despite the recent interests from both academia and industry.
 Consequently H2M traffic characteristics/statistics are relatively unknown.
 This project aims to establish experiments that emulate H2M applications and to develop analytical models for H2M traffic.
 The key outcome is a deep understanding of the characteristics of H2M traffic and hence its latency and reliability requirements.

 Relevant research papers

 - S. Mondal, L. Ruan, M. Maier, D. Larrabeiti, G. Das and E. Wong, “Enabling Remote Human-to-Machine Applications With AI-Enhanced Servers Over Access Networks”, in IEEE Open Journal of the Communications Society, vol. 1, pp. 889-899, 2020, doi: 10.1109/OJCOMS.2020.3009023.